-This Code applies to all Maritime Autonomous Surface Ships of less than 24 metres in length and provides guidance for larger ships while operated on the sea or navigable waters, for reward, for pleasure andrecreation, or for other purposes, while on domestic voyages from the United Kingdom.
+This Code applies to all Maritime Autonomous Surface Ships of less than 24 metres in length.
+It also provides guidelines for larger ships while operated on the sea or navigable waters, for reward, for pleasure and recreation, or for other purposes, while on domestic voyages from the United Kingdom.